Saturday, April 13th, 2024

 This championship selection process is meant to allow and encourage eligible students, already shown to be first place winners in their respective categories, to be more fully involved in the scientific process.
 By explaining and defending their study to an audience of judges, and responding to questions from these judges, the student learns additional valuable lessons in science and in life even if unsuccessful in receiving the Champion and Grand Champion awards.
 All participating students are winners.

 All first place individual (“Partnered” category is excluded) category winners in the Junior and Senior Divisions are eligible and encouraged to participate in the Championship Competition.
+Second place winners of these categories may be invited to participate at the judgement of the Franklin Science Council.
 Any single student may submit up to 2 eligible projects (first place category winners in 2 separate categories), but can win only one of the prizes (Grand Champion OR Champion), not both.

 Championship Selection Process